 This course is designed to help drafters conceptualize and communicate their design ideas.
 3D Studio VIZ is a tool for designers who need to explore three-dimensional design ideas, to work with a variety of CAD programs and data, and to acquire flexibility in how to present their designs.

-Prerequisite: DES215 or instructor approval
+Theory 2 hours Prerequisite: DES215

 TEACHER EDUCATION (ECE)

 ECE101 Cognitive and Physical Development of the Child